websemantics/lolviz.js/README.md

 * `as`   : Check for a variable ducktype
 * `ctor` : Get a variable class name

+#### Reflect.js

+Inspect objects for their internal structure including,

+* Class name and class hierarchy (parent classes)
+* Member properties and their data types (static and public)
+* Member methods, their arguments (static and public)
+* Arguments data types and default values if any.

 #### SVG.js

 SVG helper library to create/manipulate SVG DOM elements.